MultiSafepay/docs/content/payments/refunds-and-chargebacks/refunds/discounts.md

 **Note:** Discounts are processed as a negative **amount** instead of a negative **quantity**.

-## MultiSafepay account
+## MultiSafepay dashboard

-1. Sign in to your [MultiSafepay account](https://merchant.multisafepay.com).
+1. Sign in to your [MultiSafepay dashboard](https://merchant.multisafepay.com).
 2. Go to **Transactions** > **Transaction overview**.
 3. Search for the transaction you want to discount and click to open the **Transaction details** page.
 4. Click **Refund order**.